 - Read More

-Trimming toenails can be performed in a number of ways: straight across or deep down into the corners.
+Trimming toenails can be performed in a number of ways that include straight across or deep down into the corners.
 Most important is the need to effectively trim the entire nail, not leaving any of the remaining nail in place to subsequently cause an ingrown nail.

 Improper trimming of the nail can result in a number of foot problems, the first and foremost being ingrown nails.
 Most ingrown nails (paronychia) result from partial or incomplete trimming of the nail.
 A common mistake is to trim the nail to the corner and tear the nail away.
 Tearing the nail often leaves a small spike of nail along the outer margin of the nail.
 Slowly, the nail continues to grow and push the spike forward.
 The spike begins to act like a foreign object, just like a splinter.
 As the nail grows, the splinter becomes increasingly embedded in the skin, resulting in an infection.
 Surgical correction of an ingrown nail is usually a matter of removing the little spike that's causing both pain and a foreign body reaction (infection.)